 The property is well suited for timber management into the future.
-The property has been selectively managed for second growth timber in the past and the forest resource is currently healthy and experiencing a high growth rate.
-Mr. Labarba has indicated that he wants to manage the timber resource and stand conditions warrant a harvest in the near future.
+The property was selectively harvested ten years ago and the forest resource is currently healthy and experiencing a growth rate consistent with managed forests.
+Mr. Engel has indicated that he wants to continue to manage the timber resource and stand conditions warrant another harvest in the next ten years.